squinkylabs/SquinkyVCV/docs/saws.md

 Both the Mix and Detune controls were designed to respond just like the controls in the JP-8000.

 The **Trigger** input is used implement the phase randomization on new notes that was mentioned above.
 Any time the Trigger input goes from low to high it will randomize the phase of all the saws.
+Ofter a gate from MIDI or a sequencer would be patched into the trigger input.

 There is a button in the middle of the panel, which by default is labeled "Classic".
 This button controls the alias reduction.
 In the Classic setting we emulate the original - lots of high frequency aliasing and a high pass filter to remove the low frequency aliasing.
 In the "Clean 1" setting we remove the high-pass filters, and use 4X oversampling to reduce all the aliasing to low levels.
 "Clean 2" is similar, but increases the oversampling to 16X.